Skip to main content

 STEPHANNI THYNG

-BS, MHRT/C, Case Manager & Program Manager
+BS, MHRT/C, Practice Manager & Case Manager

 Stephanni Thyng is a clinical case manager and program manager who supports individuals experiencing mental health struggles, substance abuse/recovery, and homelessness by using a person-centered, strengths-based approach.
 She believes that all people have strengths, values and needs that are unique to them that should be used to guide the treatment process.
 Stephanni has worked in the mental health field in a variety of different capacities for nearly a decade, including direct care work with individuals of all abilities across their lifespan, administratively, and providing case management support to both children and adults.
 Currently, she is enjoying providing support to those in need and aspires to go back to college to earn a Master’s Degree in Forensic Psychology.
 Stephanni is certified in Mental Health Rehabilitation Technician – Community (MHRT-C), Mental Health First Aid, and Crisis Prevention Intervention.
 Stephanni holds a Bachelor’s Degree in Psychology from Husson University and an Associate’s Degree in Behavioral Health from York County Community College.
 When she’s not at work she can be found watching the Bruins, making core memories with her family and fur-babies, reading or perhaps even writing her next novel.